 "Dear Van De Graff bride, I must make love to you, and transport you to the place of ecstacy.
 Sooner is better than later.
 Signed, Aldolpho."

-Gannayev of Neverwinter Nights 2: Mask of the Betrayer regularly abuses his Spirit Shaman powers for the sake of jumping into the fantasies of innocent young farmgirls and having hot dream-sex, although most of his exploits occurred prior to the plot.
+- Gannayev of Neverwinter Nights 2: Mask of the Betrayer regularly abuses his Spirit Shaman powers for the sake of jumping into the fantasies of innocent young farmgirls and having hot dream-sex, although most of his exploits occurred prior to the plot.

-To some extent, the protagonists in Persona 3 and Persona 4 can be this, depending on the player's decisions.
+- To some extent, the protagonists in Persona 3 and Persona 4 can be this, depending on the player's decisions.
 If you're dating more than one girl and they discover what's happening, chances are you'll have to deal with some VERY pissed off girls and generally put the situation right.
-This is less so in Persona 4 where you won't be penalised as much, but you can still date/flirt with nearly every girl in the game (except for Hanako and Nanako, thankfully), AND you even get called an emotional heartbreaker during the cross-dressing pageant:
+This is less so in Persona 4 where you won't be penalized as much,note but you can still date/flirt with nearly every girl in the game (except for Hanako and Nanako, thankfully), AND you even get called an emotional heartbreaker during the cross-dressing pageant:

 MC/Presenter: "She" has made more girls cry than there are stars in the sky!
 Presenting our transfer student who's been breaking hearts in the second year Class 2, character name!